scottz64/scottz64_test/bddtests_proposed/regression/go/obcsdk/README.md

 	$ ./local_fabric_gerrit.sh -c 821a3c7 -n 4 -f 1 -l error -m pbft -b 500 -s
 	$ export COMMIT=821a3c7; export REPOSITORY_SOURCE=GERRIT; go_record.sh ../CAT/testtemplate.go ../chcotest/BasicFuncNewNetwork.go
 ```
-###Running tests on Z network requires some tweaking to make things run.
+###Running tests on remote network requires some tweaking to make things run.
 - Put the IP address info of the peers into the util/NetworkCredentials.json;
 use script update_z.py to help generate that file for BlueMix networks.
 - Set environment variable TEST_NET_COMM_PROTOCOL to use HTTPS instead of default HTTP;